 Places to Eat Near Padmanabhaswamy Temple

-2. Hotel Annapoorna: Hotel Annapoorna is a prominent brand in Trivandrum’s eating scene, with multiple locations throughout the city.
+- Hotel Annapoorna: It is a prominent brand in Trivandrum’s eating scene, with multiple locations throughout the city.
 It is renowned for its varied South Indian cuisine, including many vegetarian and vegan choices, which suit various dietary tastes.

-3. Ariya Nivaas: Along with accommodation choices, this vegetarian hotel and restaurant provide a comfortable dining environment.
+- Ariya Nivaas: Along with accommodation, this vegetarian hotel and restaurant provides a comfortable dining environment.
 Ariya Nivaas serves an extensive selection of South Indian vegetarian and vegan dishes in both air-conditioned and non-air-conditioned dining areas.

 How to Plan a Trip to Padmanabhaswamy Temple?